-The Department offers a Bachelor of Science in Hospitality Management degree with a choice of interdisciplinary elective emphases.
-A minor in Hospitality Management is also offered.
+The Department offers a Bachelor of Science in Hospitality & Tourism Management degree with a choice of interdisciplinary guided electives.
+A minor in Hospitality & Tourism Management is also offered.

-In addition to the core course program required of all hospitality management majors, DS 110 (or MATH 110 or equivalent), ECON 100, and ECON 101 must be completed before enrollment in certain core courses.
-(Students enrolling in DS 110 must pass the ELM examination, or other approved examinations, or take an appropriate course such as MATH 70.
-Students not attaining a satisfactory score will be directed to take an appropriate preparatory course.)
-NOTE: DS 110, MATH 110, ECON 100, and ECON 101 are currently acceptable for General Education.
-Most of the core courses have specific prerequisites that are listed within the course descriptions.
+In addition to the core course program required of all Hospitality and Tourism Management majors, DS 110 (or MATH 110 or equivalent), ECON 101, ECON 102, ISYS 263, and ENG 214 must be completed before enrollment in certain core courses.
+Students who wish to enroll in DS 110 must pass the ELM examination, or other approved examinations, or take an appropriate course such as MATH 70.
+Students not attaining a satisfactory score will be directed to take an appropriate preparatory course.

-Except in cases of credit by examination, no more than 6 units of the core requirements may be offered toward graduation on a CR/NC basis.
+Except in cases of credit by examination, no more than six units of the core requirements may be taken on a CR/NC basis.

-NOTE: Students must take an information systems proficiency exam.
-Those who do not pass the exam will be required to take ISYS 263.
+Students must take an information systems proficiency exam.
+Those who do not pass the exam will be required to take ISYS 263

 Prerequisites to Core Courses

-The Bachelor of Science in Hospitality Management requires 120-123 units for graduation which includes a core of 54 units of business and HM professional courses and a choice of 12 units in any one of the emphasis areas.
+The Bachelor of Science in Hospitality & Tourism Management requires 120 units for graduation which includes a core of 54 units of business and HTM professional courses and a choice of 12 units (4 classes) in any one of the guided elective areas.

-The emphasis prepares students for management careers in all facets of the lodging industry.
+This track prepares students for management careers in all facets of the lodging industry.
 Being one of the world's most popular tourists’ destinations, San Francisco provides students with superior learning experiences and internship/job opportunities in local hotels while pursuing their education.
-Students obtain an academically sound business foundation, which includes hospitality revenue and cost control, sales and marketing, property management, and the use of hospitality management information systems.
+Students obtain an academically sound business foundation, which includes advanced hotel operations management, hospitality revenue and cost control, sales and marketing, and hospitality management information systems.

 Restaurant and Catering Management

-The emphasis prepares students seeking careers in the field of conventions, meetings and event management.
+This track prepares students seeking careers in the field of conventions, meetings, and event management.
 The interdisciplinary courses emphasize the management of meetings, conventions, trade shows, and special events.
 Students will be prepared for positions in such areas as independent or entry-level corporate meeting planning; conferences, trade shows, events and convention/meeting services management in the hotel industry.

-The emphasis offers a unique opportunity to study both domestic and international tourism, recreation, resorts and attractions.
+This track offers a unique opportunity to study both domestic and international tourism, resorts, attractions, airlines, travel-agencies and more from a business-focused perspective.
 San Francisco's world-wide reputation as a tourist destination and the sophisticated, multi-cultural tourism businesses provide a living laboratory and career opportunities for students.

-For a complete description of the program, see Bulletin: Bachelor of Science in Hospitality Management.
+For a complete description of the program, see Bulletin: Bachelor of Science in Hospitality & Tourism Management.